Easy access to cruise ships, ferries, Seattle attractions, and seafood restaurants

 The quintessential Seattle scene -- with a bit of a climb to some local attractions

 Water, water everywhere could be the tagline for the Marriott, which is perched across the street from the boardwalk.
-The property is literally steps away from the Aquarium, cruise-ship terminals, Sculpture Park, antique warehouses, Argosy harbor tours, and a plethora of seafood restaurants (like the iconic Crab Pot, where -- in true Seattle style -- fresh seafood is literally strewn all over your table).
-But be forewarned: Unlike the Edgewater Hotel down the street, which literally hangs over the water, the Marriott is located next to the railroad tracks, across a busy, four-lane road, and below the Alaskan Way Viaduct, a local freeway overpass, which can be noisy.
-To get up to the Pike Place Market, be prepared to climb the eight-story hillside stairs from Alaskan Way up to First Avenue, or hire a taxi for about $5.
-(Note: You can also take a security-patrolled elevator up to First Avenue -- it’s located right next to the hotel -- but it attracts a bit of an unsavory crowd at night, so probably not a good idea to go it solo.)
+The property is literally steps away from the waterfront, the Aquarium, cruise-ship terminals at Pier 66, Sculpture Park, antique warehouses, Argosy harbor tours, and boardwalk seafood restaurants (like the iconic Crab Pot, where -- in true Seattle style -- fresh seafood is literally strewn all over your table).
+But be forewarned: Unlike the Edgewater down the street, which literally hangs over the water, the Marriott is located next to the railroad tracks, across a busy, four-lane road, and below the Alaskan Way Viaduct, a local freeway overpass, which can be noisy.
+To get up to the Pike Place Market, be prepared to climb the eight-story hillside stairs from Alaskan Way up to First Avenue.
+(You can also take a security-patrolled elevator up to First Avenue -- it’s located right next to the hotel -- but note that it can attract a bit of an unsavory crowd at night.)

 Seattle Art Museum and Olympic Sculpture Park are both under a 15-minute walk from the hotel, and CenturyLink Field (Seahawks), Safeco Field (Mariners), the Space Needle, and Seattle Center are all about a six-minute drive away.
 SeaTac International Airport (SEA) is a 22-minute drive south on I-5.

 The free downtown Metro bus service has a stop in front of hotel.

 345 waterfront guestrooms and 13 suites; some with the best views in town